![]() |

 Don waves good by.

-(end of scene five)
+(end of scene three)

 Scene Six